ibm-cloud-docs/BlockStorage/accessing-block-storage-windows.md

 6. In the Connect to Target window, select the **Enable multi-path** check box.
 Click **Advanced**.
 7. In the Advanced Settings window:
    - On the Local adapter list, select Microsoft iSCSI Initiator.
    - On the Initiator IP list, select the IP address corresponding to the host.
 In this case, you are connecting two network interfaces on the device to a single network interface on the host.
-Therefore, this interface is the same as that provided for the first session.
+Therefore, this interface is the same as the one that was provided for the first session.
-   - On the Target Portal IP list, select the IP address for the second data interface enabled on the device.
+   - On the Target Portal IP list, select the IP address for the second data interface that is enabled on the device.
    - Click **Enable CHAP log on** check box
    - Enter the Name and Target secret values that were obtained from the portal and click **OK**.
    - Click **OK** on the Connect To Target window to go back to the Properties window.